Architecture Principles

 Contributing

-If you'd like to suggest changes to existing principles or propose new ones, please follow our ADR process and raise your proposal through the appropriate channels.
+If you'd like to suggest changes to existing principles or propose new ones, please Create an Issue and raise your proposal through the appropriate channels.